isomerpages/pa-chingay/_chingay50-stories/Sabaria Bte Uma.md

 An opportunity to be part of a unique Chingay 40 celebration was simply too good to pass up for grassroot leader Sabaria bte Uma who enjoyed the multicultural experience of learning a unique Chinese traditional dance form.

-Chingay 2012 was a truly special one, and when Madam Sabaria bte Uma heard of an opportunity to be a part of it, she knew she had to be involved.
+Chingay 2012 was a truly special one, and when Madam Sabaria heard of an opportunity to be a part of it, she knew she had to be involved.

-As a grassroots leader for her Sengkang West community, Madam Sabaria recalls being asked by one of her fellow committee members to join the dragon dance, for the 40th edition of Chingay, to usher in the Year of the Dragon.
+As a grassroot leader for her Sengkang West community, Madam Sabaria recalls being asked by one of her fellow committee members to join the dragon dance, for the 40th edition of Chingay, to usher in the Year of the Dragon.

 “He said to me ‘eh Saba, let’s join the dragon dance’, and I replied ‘are you sure or not?’.
 Back then I was in my 50s, and when he said that it’s definitely something I’m capable of, I jumped right in,” she says.